-a) Revenue recognition See note 19 to the Consolidated Financial Statements The key audit matter How the matter was addressed in our audit As disclosed in Note 19 to the Consolidated Financial Statements, the Group's revenue from operations for the year ended 31 March 2022 was INR 232,370.23 Lacs (Previous year INR 186,356.51 Lacs).
-Assessed the appropriateness of the accounting policy for revenue The Group revenue is derived primarily from sale of products which comprises automotive components.
-Standards on Auditing presume that there is fraud risk with regard to revenue recognition.
-Also, revenue is one of the key performance indicators of the Group which makes it susceptible to misstatement.
-In view of the above, we have identified revenue recognition as a key audit matter. in relation to revenue recognition and tested the operatin effectiveness of such controls for a sample of transactions. controls which impact relating to revenue recognition.
-Performed detailed testing by selecting samples of revenue transactions recorded during and after the year.
-For success sample, verified the underlying documents, including custome acceptance, to assess whether these are recognised in the appropriate period in which control is transferred.
-Tested sample journal entries for revenue recognised during th year, selected based on specified risk-based criteria, to identif unusual transactions. • Assessed the adequacy of the disclosures made in accordance with the relevant accounting standard.
+- Assessed the appropriateness of the accounting policy for revenue recognition as per the relevant accounting standard. - The Group revenue is derived primarily from sale of products which Evaluated the design and implementation of key controls in relation to revenue recognition and tested the operating effectiveness of such controls for a sample of transactions. - Involved our IT specialists to assist us in testing of key IT system controls which impact relating to revenue recognition. - Performed detailed testing by selecting samples of revenue transactions recorded during and after the year.
+For such sample, verified the underlying documents, including customer acceptance, to assess whether these are recognised in the appropriate period in which control is transferred. - Tested sample journal entries for revenue recognised during the year, selected based on specified risk-based criteria, to identify unusual transactions. - Assessed the adequacy of the disclosures made in accordance with the relevant accounting standard.